Yanatg/ku-polls/Installation.md

     ```
     deactivate
     ```
-The application is now installed and running.
-In the index page you should see the list of poll questions.
+The application is now installed and configured.
+You will see the polls questions on index page.

+## Run Tests
+1. Change directory to the repository.
+    ```
+    cd ku-polls
+    ```
+2. Activate the virtual environment.
+3. Run tests.
+    ```
+    python manage.py test
+    ```
+4. To deactivate the virtual environment, run `deactivate` in the terminal window where it is running.
+    ```
+    deactivate
+    ```